ZsyRocks/DeepStream-Pipeline-Documentation/README.md

 deepstream-app -c /opt/nvidia/deepstream/deepstream-7.1/pipeline.txt
 ```

-The process should load much faster since we don't have to built the engine file.
+The process should load much faster since we don't have to built the engine file.<br>

 LEFT CLICK to zoom in to one video/source and RIGHT CLICK to zoom out<br>